yesh747/RuralRoadsIndia/README.md

 ## Data Analysis
-The Data_Analysis_3.Rmd conducts prelimary graphical and regression analysis on the cleaned IHDS data.
+The Data_Analysis.Rmd conducts graphical and regression analysis on the cleaned IHDS data.
 Earlier data analysis files can be found in the "old/data_analysis" directory.
 These may be messy as they were used in the data exploration phase.

-## Data Analysis Final and Thesis Paper
+## Final Thesis Paper
-The final data analysis (regressions, graphs, summary statistics) can be found directly in the "chillakuru_thesis_draft.Rmd".
+The final data analysis (regressions, graphs, summary statistics) can be found directly in the "chillakuru_thesis_final.Rmd".
 The analysis occurs inline with the text of the paper using the cleaned data files.
 The Thesis Paper itself, "chillakuru_thesis_draft.pdf", is outputted from the .Rmd file.